kuzminklk/tsender/README.md

 2. Do visual redesign inspired by gas.zip, using GitHub Copilot Agent mode (Claude Haiky 4.5) (old-windows)
 3. Develop validation, improve logic, using GitHub Copilot Ask mode (main)
 4. Do visual redisign, using GitHub Copilot Ask mode
-5. Do visual redisign from blank, by hands
+5. Do visual redisign from blank, by myself

 ### Branches
 - main